Demonstration notebook for the mailcom package

 Processed text visualization

 The cells below define functionality used to display the result in the end, and highlight all named entities found in the text.
-It is used for demonstration purposes in this demo notebook.
+You may redefine the color assignment if you wish with any html-compatible colors.

 [ ]: